Ski flying: Safety issues reach their peak

 The 1986 Ski Flying World Championships in Kulm highlighted the dangers of the sport in a most graphic way.
-In the second competition of the event, Andreas Felder equalled the world record to win the gold medal, ahead of Nykänen who won bronze.
+In the second competition of the event, Andreas Felder equalled the world record to win the gold medal, ahead of Franz Neuländtner who won silver, and Nykänen who won bronze.
+Al Trautwig, commentating for American TV network ABC, described Nykänen as "perhaps the most talented ski flyer around."
+Former ski jumper Jeff Hastings, co-commentating, called him "the best 'aviator' out there today; he knows how to fly."

 All of this was overshadowed by a series of horrific accidents which took place earlier.
 In treacherous crosswind conditions, Masahiro Akimoto lost control moments after takeoff, falling suddenly from a height of 9 m onto his back.
 He suffered a fractured ankle in addition to chest and shoulder injuries.
 A few minutes later, Rolf Åge Berg frighteningly lost control at the same height, at an estimated takeoff speed of 112 kph, but was able to land safely on both skis.

 Immediately afterwards, Ulf Findeisen fell out of the air on his jump, crashing down face-first from 9 m and flipping head over heels repeatedly along the slope, only coming to a stop several seconds later.
-Al Trautwig, commentating for American TV network ABC, likened Findeisen to "a ragdoll" after the fall.
-Former ski jumper Jeff Hastings, co-commentating, said: "I'm feeling a little sick to my stomach, Al...
-I can't believe this.
-I've never seen ski flying like this...
+Trautwig likened Findeisen to "a ragdoll" after the fall.
+Hastings said: "I'm feeling a little sick to my stomach, Al. I can't believe this.
+I've never seen ski flying like this.
 So many falls."
 Findeisen was barely conscious and had to be stretchered away, later going into cardiac arrest but surviving.